Brass students performing in a Mead Witter School of Music Wind Ensemble Concert

 Probation

-DMA Students who fail to make satisfactory progress in any of the following four areas: Grades, Course Load, Time Limits, or Exams will be notified in writing by the director of graduate studies.
+DMA students who fail to make satisfactory progress in any of the following four areas: Grades, Course Load, Time Limits, or Exams will be notified in writing by the director of graduate studies.
 At the end of the second semester of failing to make satisfactory progress the student is placed on Probation effective the next semester.
 This action suspends financial aid (but does not affect loans or work-study).
 See details in the Satisfactory Progress for Doctoral Students.

 Advisor / Committee